scloud19/SECipedia/AWS/EC2.md

 						Ex: Different types of config docs, etc.

 	AMIs - Amazon Machine Image
+		If creating an AMI
+			You need to look into
+				Which flavors of the Amazon Linux AMI are recommended on each Amazon EC2 instance type. (http://aws.amazon.com/amazon-linux-ami/instance-type-matrix/)

+		Linux AMIs use one of two types of virtualization paravirtual (PV)

+			hardware virtual machine (HVM)
+				Recommended for the best performance.

+			Main differences between the above types
+				The way in which they boot and whether they can take advantage of special hardware extensions (CPU, network, and storage) for better performance.

+		General Tips
+			You can utilize a public AMI, customize it and then create your own AMI from that.

 		An AMI includes the following
 			A template for the root volume for the instance
 				EX: OS, App Servers, Applications

+			Launch permissions that control which AWS accounts can use the AMI to launch instances

+			Block device mapping that specifies the volumes to attach to the instance when it's launched

-			Launch permissions that control which AWS accounts can use the AMI to launch instances Must select an AMI that's in the same region as the instance There are ways to copy the AMI to the region that you're using.
+		Must select an AMI that's in the same region as the instance There are ways to copy the AMI to the region that you're using.

 		Categories
 			Items across both categories
 				When an instance is launched, the image that's used to boot the instance is copied to the root volume (typically sda1).
 There is typically additional space on the root volume for adding software,etc.